-If you have been arrested for a second offense DUI in Pennsylvania, you will be facing severe penalties.
+A second offense DUI in Pennsylvania is a serious charge with potentially severe penalties.
 In addition to jail time, fines, and drug and alcohol treatment, you will be facing a lengthy license suspension period and mandatory installation of an ignition interlock.
-These additional requirements carry separate rules and costs in effect long after a DUI case has ended.
+These additional requirements carry separate rules and costs that will affect you long after your DUI case has ended.

 A second DUI involving a BAC of .08 to .099% is an ungraded misdemeanor.
 For a second DUI in Pennsylvania with this BAC, the mandatory minimum sentence is: